valedobrandi/recipe_app/README.md

 <h1>Recipe App</h1>

 <p>Welcome to the Recipe App!
-This is a project from my course at Trybe, that helps you discover, save, and share delicious food and drink recipes.</p>
+This is a project from my FullStack Developer course at 'Trybe', that helps you discover, save, and share delicious food and drink recipes.</p>
+<p>The first part of this project is the implementation of a responsive React front-end, with a test suite to monitor the application's health.</p>
+<p>The second part, which is currently being developed, will include a Node.js server and SQL database integration.</p>

 <h2>Features</h2>
 <ul>
     <li><strong>Browse Recipes</strong>: Explore a wide variety of recipes for food and beverages from different cuisines.</li>
-    <li><strong>Search Functionality</strong>: Quickly find recipes by name or ingredient, even find random recipe.</li>
+    <li><strong>Search Functionality</strong>: Quickly find recipes by name or ingredient, even find a random recipe.</li>
     <li><strong>Save Favorites</strong>: Mark recipes as favorites for easy access later.</li>
     <li><strong>Share Recipes</strong>: Share your favorite recipes with friends and family.</li>
 </ul>